- Check a range of cards in minutes

-Some virtual cards give you the option of being able to lock them after each use to prevent any further transactions, while others are designed for one use only, so the card will no longer be valid once you’ve made a purchase.
+Some virtual cards give you the option of being able to lock them after each use to prevent any further transactions.
+Others are designed for one use only so the card will no longer be valid once you’ve made a purchase.

 Are virtual credit cards available in the UK?

-With Revolut, you can choose between a standard virtual card and a disposable virtual card.
+With Revolut, you can choose between a standard and a disposable virtual card.
 The Revolut virtual card works in the same way as your regular Revolut card and you can freeze or unfreeze it as you wish.
-The Revolut disposable virtual card is for single-use only.
+The Revolut disposable virtual card is for single use only.

-At Monese, every customer can set up one virtual card per currency account which you can lock immediately after each transaction, and unlock again when you need it.
+At Monese, every customer can set up 1 virtual card per currency account which you can lock immediately after each transaction and unlock again when you need it.
 You can also link your virtual card to Apple Pay and Google Pay for ease of use.

 If you hold a Monzo Plus or Monzo Premium account, you can also create virtual cards in the app and have up to 5 at any time.
 The money you spend comes from your balance, just as it does with the physical Monzo card.